mtazzari/OasisHurricane/README.md

 - additional convergence checks for different regimes of the input parameters.

-## Accuracy checks
-Accuracy is checked in the tests.

-In particular, `test_simulators_accuracy` checks that all the implementations of the hurricane loss model return mean loss values within a given accuracy, for 3 different sets of input parameters.

-To have relatively quick checks, the threshold accuracy is now set to 1%, but it can be made smaller (i.e. tighter constraint), at the cost of longer CI tests.

 ## Performance
 In order to test the performance of the implemented simulators I adopt a Factory design patter for the